 Product catalog definitions

 Knowing just these few things will increase your Shipping IQ and make setting up your fulfillment services much simpler.
-Knowing a little about bulk shipping and master cartons can save you a fortune on shipping.
+Knowing a little about bulk shipping and master cases can save you a fortune on shipping.

 Any tips on product catalog setup?

 Candidly, this is very similar to the points above.
 It’s so important we want to say it a different way.
 We want to help you understand how to define your products before the products arrive.

 First, make sure you understand the difference between Pre-packaged and Ready-to-Ship and Not Pre-packaged and Ready-to-Ship.
-Shipwire Pre-packaged and Ready-to-Ship products are sent as pre-sealed boxes, and as orders enter our system, we simply print, peel off, and attach (“lick ‘n stick”) a shipping label on these products, and ship them out on your behalf.
+Shipwire Pre-packaged and Ready-to-Ship products are sent as pre-sealed boxes, and as orders enter our system, we simply print, peel off, and attach a shipping label on these products, and ship them out on your behalf.
 Non Pre-packaged and Ready-to-Ship products are not in shipping-ready packaging.
 They may still be in retail packaging, but as orders for these products enter our system, we will pick and pack these into shipping-ready boxes, add fill material, and ship them out.